aje220/moead-prolog/README.md

 # moead-prolog
 MOEA/D, multi-objective evolutionary algorithm implemented in prolog.

-MOEA/D was presented by Zhang et al in 2007
+MOEA/D was presented by Zhang et al in 2007.
+The citation can be seen at the bottom of this document.

 This repo contains an implementation of the MOEA/D evolutionary algorithm implemented in prolog.
 You can use this repo to solve multi-objective problems (MOP).

 The power of prolog comes from it's declarative nature.
-This allows the user to define an MOP and solve with little lines of code.
+This allows the user to define an MOP and solve said problem with a few lines of code.

 ### Example